nrcharles/poplar/doc/methodology.rst

 ..
 How do I resolve equal value? is it important?

-Storage in a domain must be valued similarly but less the the desired end use and higher than less valued energy end uses.
+Storage in a domain must be valued similarly but less than desired end use and higher than less valued energy end uses.

 .. graphviz:: market.gv